shaunyee/phase-0-gps-1/README.md

 # phase-0-gps-1
-git clone - Clone pulls data from an online repository (github) to local ls - List the files in the directory cd phase-0-gps-1 - cd change directory. touch awesome_page.md - Touch creates a new file push origin master - Pushes the information back to the online repository (github) git status - Shows the status of the repository git add awesome_page.md - prepairs files for commit git commit -m 'added file' - records changes made to the file to the repository and adds a message to notify changes that were made git co -b add-command-log - adds new branch git branch - displays branches and which branch is currently selected subl readme.md - opens file in sublime
+git clone - Clone pulls data from online repository (github) to local computer ls - List the files in the directory cd phase-0-gps-1 - cd change directory. touch - Touch creates a new file git push - Pushes the information back to github git status - Displays the files in the repository and higlights any that have changes made git add awesome_page.md - readys a file that has been modified for recording git commit -m 'added file' - Records the changes to the file and adds a personal message of the changes that were made git push origin master - uploads the master branch to online repository (github) git co -b add-command-log - adds a new branch git branch - displays branches in your repository git co add-command-log - moves you to a specified branch subl readme.md - opens file in sublime text editor